oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

     * Create a channel called `istio-cluster` with listen address `127.0.0.1` and the port you specified as the admin port, with only the CLUSTER_BROADCAST protocol enabled, and the public address set to the Kubernetes service for the managed server.
     * Create a channel called `istio-http` with listen address `127.0.0.1:31111` and the public address set to the Kubernetes service for the managed server.
 Note that `31111` is the Istio proxy (envoy) port.
 * The create domain job will be configured to disable injection of the Istio sidecar.

-Additionally, the operator will adjust its behavior as follows when the experimental Istio support is enabled for a domain:

-* The operator will ensure that the Istio sidecar is not injected into the introspector job's pods.
+Additionally, when the experimental Istio support is enabled for a domain, the operator will ensure that the Istio sidecar is not injected into the introspector job's pods.

 ### Exposing applications in Istio-enabled domains

 When a domain is running with the experimental Istio support, you should use the Istio gateway to provide external access to applications, instead of using an Ingress controller like Traefik.
 Using the Istio gateway will enable you to view the traffic in Kiali and to use distributed tracing all the way from the entry point to the cluster, i.e. the Istio gateway.

 To configure external access to your domain, you need to create an Istio `gateway` and